-At present, the most prominent and widespread use cases of NFT are crypto-art and digital collectibles.
-NFTs are the next big thing in the decentralised finance world.
+At present, the most prominent and widespread use cases of NFTs are crypto-art and digital collectibles.
+They are the next big thing in the emerging decentralised art world.

 NFTs are ideal for items of which there is only one or a few.
 These currently include digital trading cards, virtual lands in virtual worlds, and crypto art.
 NFTs are stored in the blockchain in the same way as all cryptocurrency tokens.

 NFTs make it possible to irrevocably prove authenticity and ownership for the first time in the history of the art trade.
-This new development will drive the emerging economy of digital collectibles and virtual goods.
+This new development will drive the emerging economy of digital collectibles, virtual goods, and manually created fine art.

 In contrast to the traditional art market where the copyright owner does not benefit from the profits of the secondary sale, this new type of practice of trading has the feature of compensating the artist a percentage each time the NFT is resold and changes ownership.